GMOD/mimosa/README.md

 ## What is Mimosa?

 Mimosa is a application which provides an web interface to various sequence alignment programs and sequence databases.
-At first, only BLAST will be supported, but the Mimosa framework will eventually support multiple sequence alignment programs.
+Currently BLAST is supported, and support for other alignment programs, such as BLASTP and BWA are planned.

-## What will Mimosa do?
+## What does Mimosa do?

-Mimosa will allow researchers to run sequence alignment programs on nucleotides or proteins, and request sequences from various sequence databases, all from a friendly web interface.
+Mimosa allows evolutionary researchers to run sequence alignment programs on nucleotides or proteins, and request sequences from various sequence databases, all from a friendly web interface.

 ## Why does Mimosa exist?
 Aren't there a lot of things that already do this?